 This post is meant to be an evolving list of options for engaging in social justice efforts, generalized enough that they can apply to efforts with different focuses.
-It includes thoughts on direct and indirect actions as well as spiritual and magical considerations, but we also encourage people to read other perspectives and only take from this what they find useful.
+It includes thoughts on direct and indirect actions as well as spiritual and magical considerations, but we also strongly encourage people to read other perspectives and only take from this what they find useful.

 This post is intended for people who want to participate in change around social injustice but aren’t sure how or feel overwhelmed.
 It’s assumed that readers:

 - are pagan, polytheist, or magic-using in some way, although certainly anyone of any belief and practice can read this and take away whatever they find useful;

 - carry a form of privilege in regards to the social injustice in question (e.g. a cis man wanting to help fight patriarchy; a white person who wants to support anti-racist efforts);